bkaankuguoglu/HugoQuestionnaire/README.md

 - **add.php** : allows users to add new questions to the survey.
 - **final.php** : final page of the application that redirects person either to the main page or to the survey again.

+The basic css style features are defined in **/css/style.css** folder.

 ## Motivation

 This project is built for the assessment handed by Hugo BV.